RaiSudeep/Global-Fashion-Retail-Sales-Analysis/README.md

 📁 See the [`/queries`](./queries) folder for:
 - `schema_setup.sql`: Database initialisation.
 - `Basic_KPIs.sql`, `Intermediate_KPIs.sql`, `Advanced_KPIs.sql`: Business logic and insights.

 ---
-## ❓ Problem Statement
-Global fashion retailers operate in highly competitive markets where customer loyalty, pricing strategies, and store performance directly impact profitability.
-Transactional sales data offers a powerful lens into these dynamics, capturing purchase behaviour, discount effectiveness, and product demand across regions.

-This project addresses the challenge:
-**_How can a global fashion retailer use transactional data to improve customer retention, optimise pricing, and identify high‑performing stores and products?_**

----
 ## 💡 Key Insights